Phuire-Research/PURF/README.md

 The "Cyberdeck" or Conceptual Deck turned out to truly be a new Class of Computation that is merely an evolution of what came before it.
 This is a technology unlock and paradigm shift.
 Similar to the advent of germ theory, by divorcing logic from philosophy and reasserting it the the central stage.
 As the method of unifying all abstractions, as Logic bore all Abstractions and is the Language of the Universe.

-## Discovering the Cyberdeck
+## Discovering the Conceptual Deck (Cyberdeck)
-What would a network of Cyberdecks connected be called?
+What would a network of Conceptual Deck connected be called?
 What would that experience of having an application/game/car be summoned into reality based on your ability to describe it.
 Or even just hitting random like you are creating a character in a video game?
 What a strange, different world that would be.

 Products that pop into existence, not with a company behind it, but merely on the basis that someone has a problem, and that product would solve it.
 And each person/organization that contributed to that product be rewarded by percentage of the material and labor required to create that product.